sharpjd/GPUPrefSwitcher/README.md

 Now we boot up the game again, and the game is running on the dGPU.
 Normally, we'd have to restore all our settings to make the game look good again — but because the app restored the original config, we don't have to do any of this.
 We can start playing the game again with our original beautiful graphics.

-The process was totally automatic, and required no intervention.
+The process was totally automatic, requiring no intervention.

 Despite this, you may still encounter scenarios where this is not a seamless experience.
 The app has been designed with considerations and safeguards against some of these scenarios (e.g. file locked, unexpected crash, or the .exe saving the config when it shuts down).
-The way these mechanisms work take a lot to explain — and for now, you will need to study the source code yourself to understand them.
+The way these mechanisms work will take a lot to explain — and for now, you will need to study the source code yourself to understand them.

 Despite these safeguards, data loss can still result from the File Swapper system; **do NOT manipulate important or sensitive data with it.**